stegm/pykoplenti/README.md

   Handling of global arguments with click

 Options:
-  --host TEXT           hostname or ip of plenticore inverter --port INTEGER        port of plenticore inverter (default 80) --password TEXT       the password
+  --host TEXT           hostname or ip of the inverter --port INTEGER        port of the inverter (default 80) --password TEXT       the password
   --password-file TEXT  password file (default "secrets" in the current
                         working directory)